-- Store sensitive data exclusively in a trusted cloud storage service. - Ensure any connected accounts used to access such a service have strong passwords and 2FA. - Set and enforce a policy to limit sharing settings within the cloud. - Train all staff on how to properly share (and not overshare) documents. - o If your organization opts to store data locally, invest in skilled IT staff. - Keep your data backups secure encrypt backup hard drives or other backup devices.
+- Ensure any connected accounts used to access such a service have strong passwords and 2FA. - Set and enforce a policy to limit sharing settings within the cloud. - Train all staff on how to properly share (and not overshare) documents. - o If your organization opts to store data locally, invest in skilled IT staff. - Keep data backups secure encrypt backup hard drives or other backup devices.

-Building a Culture of Security A Strong Foundation: Securing Accounts and Devices
+Building a Culture of Security

-Communicating and Storing Data Securely Staying Safe on the Internet Protecting Physical Security What To Do When Things Go Wrong
+Staying Safe on the Internet Protecting Physical Security What To Do When Things Go Wrong

 When using the internet on your phone or computer, your activity can say quite a bit about you and your organization.

 It is important to keep sensitive information - like usernames and passwords that you type into a website, your social media posts, or in certain contexts even the names of the websites that you visit - out of the view of prying eyes.
 Having your access to certain sites or apps blocked or restricted is also a common concern.
 These two problems - internet surveillance and internet censorship - go hand in hand, and the strategies to reduce their impacts are similar.